 Scope and Usage

 Observations are a central element in healthcare, used to support diagnosis, monitor progress, determine baselines and patterns and even capture demographic characteristics.
 Most observations are simple name/value pair assertions with some metadata, but some observations group other observations together logically, or even are multi-component observations.
-Note that the DiagnosticReport resource provide a clinical or workflow context for a set of observations.
+Note that the DiagnosticReport resource provides a clinical or workflow context for a set of observations.
 Expected uses for the Observation resource include:

 Vital signs: temperature, blood pressure, respiration rate